The Space of Strictly-convex Real-projective structures on a closed manifold: Open

+Choose the triangulation $\Tcal_M$ of $M$ to be by projective simplices.
+We show below that if $\rho$ is close enough to $\rho_0$, then the maps $f_{\sigma}$ may be chosen to be close to $\dev_0|\sigma$ on any finite set of simplices.
+If this finite collection contains a neighborhood, $U$, of a fundamental domain $D$, this will ensure $F|U$ is a local homeomorphism.
+By equivariance $F$ is a local homeomorphism everywhere.
+Then $F$ is a developing map for $\rho$, and this defines a projective structure on $M$ with holonomy $\rho$,

+It suffices to define $f_{\sigma}$ on one simplex in each $\pi_1M$ orbit.
+Then the equivariance property defines the maps on the rest of the orbit.
+In order to ensure compatibility, we define the maps in order of increasing dimension of simplices.
+At each stage we have a well defined equivariant map $F_k:\Tcal^k\rightarrow\RP^n$ defined on the $k$-skeleton $\Tcal^k$ of $\Tcal$.
+The extension process is to choose one $(k+1)$-simplex $\sigma$ in each $\pi_1M$ orbit, and define $f_{\sigma}$ to be a homeomorphism onto a projective simplex that has boundary $F_k(\bdy\sigma)$.
+By choosing $\rho$ close enough to $\rho_0$ we can arrange that the projective simplex $f_{\sigma}(\sigma)$ is non-degenerate and close to $\dev_0(\sigma)$.
+The induction starts by choosing one vertex $v$ in each $\pi_1M$ orbit and defining $f_v(v)=\dev_0(v)$. \end{proof}

+The next goal is to characterize properly convex manifolds in such a way that the above proof applies.
+A set is {\em locally convex} if every point has a convex neighborhood.
+There is a basic local-to-global principle for convexity. \begin{proposition} If $K$ is a closed, connected, locally convex subset of $\RR^n$ that is the closure of its interior, then $K$ is convex. \end{proposition} \begin{proof} Suppose that $[x,y]$ is a segment in $K$.
+Then $[x,y]\cap\bdy K$ is closed.
+If $(x,y)$ contains a point in $\bdy K$, then by local convexity $[x,y]\cap\bdy K$ is open in $[x,y]$.
+Thus $[x,y]\subset\bdy K$.
+It follows that the union of the segments in $K$ with one endpoint $x$ is open in $K$.
+Since $K$ is closed, and the limit of segments is a segment, this subset is also closed.
+Since $K$ is connected this set equals $K$.\end{proof}

-There is a basic local-to-global principle for convexity: \begin{proposition} If $U\subset\RR^n$ is a connected open set, and $K=\cl U$ is compact, and every point in $\bdy K$ has a neighborhood in $K$ that is convex, then $K$ is convex. \end{proposition} If $K$ is in the upper halfspace $x_1\ge0$, then $\Omega=\interior(K\cap(0\times\RR^{n}))$ is a convex subset of $\RR^n$ if the subset $S\subset \bdy K$ where $x_1>0$ is a locally convex hypersurface in $\RR^{n+1}$.
-We now explain how to use this to show that a manifold is properly-convex.
+Local convexity only needs to be checked at points in $\bdy K$.
+Suppose that $K$ is contained in the upper halfspace $x_1\ge0$ in $\RR^{n+1}$.
+Then $K\cap(0\times\RR^{n})$ is a convex subset of $\RR^n$ if the subset $S\subset \bdy K$ where $x_1>0$ is a locally convex hypersurface in $\RR^{n+1}$.
+Informally: a mountain with a convex surface has a convex base.
+We now extend this to show that a manifold is properly convex.

+A projective manifold is {\em convex} if every pair of points is contained in a segment.
+If $M$ is a closed projective manifold, the argument in (\ref{convexhyper}), that the union of the segments starting at a point is closed, fails.
+For example, consider the projective torus $T$ that is the quotient of $\RR^2_0$ by a cyclic group generated by a homothety.
+Then $T$ is not convex.
+Let $\pi:\RR_0^2\rightarrow T$ be the projection.
+If $x\in\RR^2_0$ and $y_n\in\RR^2_0$ is a sequence that converge to $-x$ then the Hausdorff limit of the segments $\pi[x,y_n]$ in $T$ is not connected.
+It is the pair of rays, $\pi[x,0)\cup \pi(0,-x]$.
+Each ray maps into in one of the pair of circles $\pi(\RR_0\cdot x)\subset T$.